eblairmckee/public-notes/BrownBag.md

 <Container marginTop="2em" />
 ```

-Or go with conditional blocks
+although, anyone could input anything as the value which can cause some errors.
+In that case, you'll want to create an interface for those prop values.

 ## State based props
-if you have a big block of styles (more than 2 styles is a good rule of thumb) that will change based on a prop... encapsulate those styles
+if you have a big block of styles (more than 2 styles is a good rule of thumb) that will change based on a prop... encapsulate those styles and only activate them when the prop is true

 ```javascript
 const Button = styled.button`